Skip to main content

 The model belongs to Inverter Split, Multi-Split rows such as York P Series 9K-12K 115V wall-mounted ductless.The loaded row is source-backed by official diagnostic material.
 Use the matching source row before quoting parts.

-Wiring Or PCB Decision
+Wiring or PCB decision

 York E6 should start with terminal, signal-cable, and power checks.
 PCB replacement only makes sense after the communication path is proven sound.